xiGUAwanOU/tech-note/frontend-frameworks/vue-js/howto__use-vuerx.md

 Click the button, the content of the `<h1>` tag will be changed.

+Note that, this binds the data from service to the component.
+With rxjs, it is possible to bind other way round.
+But still need to consider if it is the right thing to do.
+The [official readme file](https://github.com/vuejs/vue-rx) contains the instructions of how to do that.

 A problem is it is hard to get the current state of the underlying value.
 Two ways to get the underlying value are:
 1. calling the `getValue()` method on the `BehaviorSubject` object;
 2. create a local reactive field and set it manually while the observable has been changed.